-If you’re feeling cynical about people and our foolish ways, a place to go to confirm your dark mood is Wikipedia’s List of Cognitive Biases.
-It describes more than 150 ways in which our thinking systematically deviates from objective observation and rational thinking.
-It’s a humbling list, a reminder that the evolution of our brains has left us with some thought processes that, though useful in certain situations, don’t make it easy for us to see the world more or less as it is.
+If you’re feeling cynical about the human race, a site to stay away from is Wikipedia’s List of Cognitive Biases.
+It describes more than 150 ways in which our thought processes systematically deviate from objective observation and rational thinking.
+It’s a humbling list, a reminder that the evolution of our brains has left us with some mental habits that don’t make it easy to see the world as it is.

 Gambler’s Fallacy: “I’ve flipped heads with this coin five times consecutively, so the chance of tails coming out on the sixth flip is much greater than heads.”
 No, it’s not.
 The odds are 50-50 for every flip, regardless of the length of any previous sequence that produced one result.
 Applicable to apparent batting slumps and other so-called streaks of good or bad luck or performance.